whyspia/whyspia-journal-and-docs/mission.md

 - Similar to: coffeeshop, computer lab, Student Union, community center.

-- Ideally, there is both explicit quiet areas and nonquiet areas.
+- Both explicit quiet areas and nonquiet areas.

 - Both in the physical world and a version in cyberspace.